The Prophecy (English band): History

 On 13 November 2008, the band announced that they had signed a deal with Code666 Records from Italy to release their new album, with a scheduled release date of 20 February 2009.
 Shortly after the release of the album, the band made an appearance at the annual Moscow Doom Festival in April 2009.
 Over summer and early autumn the band went on to play a series of mini tours in the UK, Republic of Ireland, Germany, Holland and Belgium, making a rare second appearance at the Dutch Doom Day festival.
 In August The Prophecy once again entered 'Priory Studios' to record a one off track featured on 'Code 666' ten-year anniversary CD 'Better Undead than Alive 2" released at Christmas.
 The Prophecy were also to feature on the 2009 released DVD 'Chronicles of Doom' alongside Reverend Bizarre, Saturnus, The Gates of Slumber and many more.
 The DVD was professionally shot in 2006 at the Dutch Doom day released by 'Weird Truth' productions from Japan.

 2010 saw the band headlining the Malta DMA festival and then making their first appearances in the People's Republic of China where the band performed at the Yi County Camping Festival in Heibei Province and the MIDI modern music Festival in Beijing as well as appearing on Central China Television.
 Choosing to limit their live performances in order to concentrate on writing material for their as yet untitled fourth studio album, the band refrained from performing live for much of the rest of 2010 and 2011 until August 2011 where the band made history by becoming the first UK metal band to perform in the Republic of Cuba when they joined the annual Brutalfest tour.

 The Prophecy have recently recorded their fourth studio album entitled Salvation at Priory studios in Sutton Coldfield.

 The Prophecy took to the stage at Bloodstock Open Air Festival 2013 with Terrorizer Magazine saying 'The Prophecy put in a fucking marvellous set of evocative death/doom that gets heads banging in the most morose way possible.
 Bravo!' and have announced they will be returning to play the Malta Doom Festival later in 2013.

-Endorsements

-Guitarist Greg O'Shea is endorsed by German guitar maker ENGL.